Pockemon/canvas-clock/README.md

 # canvas-clock
-a simple clock to learn features of canvas
+a simple clock to learn features of canvas with javascript.